Avaiga/taipy-doc/docs/manuals/gui/extension/static_element.md

 this element.

 !!! note "XHTML vs. HTML"
+    The definition of the element must be expressed as XHTML content, just like when the application creates `Html^` pages.<br/>
+    You can find details on this syntax in the
-    XHTML is a stricter version of HTML that is an XML application.
-In particular, in XHTML:
+    [XHTML for pages section](../pages/html.md#xhtml-is-required).
+In short, XHTML is a stricter version of HTML that is an XML application.
+In particular:

     - Elements **must** be properly nested.
     - Elements **must** be properly closed.